sedetiam/sedetiam.io/README.md

-# sedetiam.io
+# sedetiam
-code of sedetiam.io
+This project contains the source code of sedetiam website